Dublin Bus: Dublin City Centre

 On 16 September 2009, a collision between a Red Line Luas tram and a number 16 Dublin Bus from Ballinteer to Dublin Airport in Dublin City Centre at the intersection of Abbey Street and O'Connell Street injured 21 people.
 Three people, including the Luas driver, were cut out of the wreckage.
 The Luas was derailed in the accident.
 Two female passengers remained trapped on the bus for up to 45 minutes after the crash.

 Smithfield

 On 16 March 2019, an out of service double-decker bus (VG1) collided with a tram at the junction at Queen Street near the Smithfield Luas stop.
 Several people were hospitalised with non-life-threatening injuries.

 Ballsbridge

-On 2 October 2020, a double-decker operating on route 7A was involved in a serious collision with a stolen car at the junction of Northumerland Road and Haddington Road in Ballsbridge, resulting in the bus hitting a tree.
+On 2 October 2020, a double-decker operating on route 7A was involved in a serious collision with a stolen car at the junction of Northumberland Road and Haddington Road in Ballsbridge, resulting in the bus hitting a tree.
 Eight people were hospitalised, with two bus passengers requiring intensive care.

+2023 Dublin riot

+On 23 November 2023, four Dublin Bus buses were hijacked and set on fire amid anti-immigrant unrest in Dublin city centre following a stabbing outside a primary school earlier in the day.